Python Source

 There are two approaches to defining Python sources:

-1. Extensions: Define functions in the src/extensions/ directory and reference them by module name using pythonModule
+1. Pipeline logic modules: Define functions in the src/python/ directory and reference them by module name using pythonModule

 2. File Path: Define functions in ./python_functions/ directories and reference by file path using functionPath